 Discrimination against parents and carers in the workplace

 The Equality Act 2010 prohibits discrimination and other unfair treatment in the workplace relating to certain ‘protected characteristics’.
-For a list of protected characteristics, see our article on discrimination, harassment and victimisation.
+For a list of protected characteristics and more information on discrimination claims generally, see our article on discrimination, harassment and victimisation.

 Being a parent or carer is not a protected characteristic.
-However, parents and carers who experience unfair treatment at work due to their childcare or caring responsibilities may be covered under other protected characteristics, including:
+However, parents and carers who experience unfair treatment at work due to their pregnancy or maternity, childcare or caring responsibilities may be covered under other protected characteristics, including:

 Sex discrimination